Three-Summer Primary Training Course

 The work of the Montessori adult requires emotional maturity, intellectual acuity, integrity, commitment, and no small degree of humility.
 HMI offers training to persons who show suitability for the study of child development and for working with children ages three to six.
 Applicants should have a bachelor’s degree.
 Those without the degree will be considered on the basis of maturity and experience.
 The process toward admission includes a written application, three letters of reference, and an interview.
 Applicants will be notified in writing of their admission status.

-The AMI Primary Training Course is offered under the auspices of AMI and subscribes to standards and requirements of AMI.
+The AMI Primary Training Course is offered over three summers under the auspices of AMI and subscribes to standards and requirements of AMI.
 Theory of child development is presented in key lectures.
 Demonstrations of Montessori materials and lessons provide the student with basic pedagogical tools.
 Daily practice sessions in the prepared environment (classroom) provide the experience which helps to fashion the future teacher’s understanding, skill set and confidence.

 In the first year trainees will observe children in established classrooms.
 Several weeks of practice teaching is done during the second year.